canvasxyz/canvas-docs/docs/formats.md

 Both types of messages have a payload and a signature.
 Canvas supports signing messages using identities from a variety of different chains, including Ethereum, Solana, Polkadot, and Cosmos chains.

-We use the [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) standard for chain identifiers, i.e. Ethereum mainnet is `eip155:1`.
+We use the [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) standard for chain identifiers, i.e. Ethereum mainnet is `eip155:1`, and the current Cosmos Hub mainnet is `cosmos:cosmoshub-3`.

 Three basic values are required in both payload types: